Wildapfel/Wildapfel/README.md

 I want to welcome you on my GitHub page.
 I am a professional bioinformatician and programmer with a Bachelor's in Molecular Biology & Biotechnology and a Master's in Bioinformatics.
 I am passionate about open science, omics, and building reproducible pipelines.

 **Current Projects**
-- "Gzip Compression Rate as Proxy for Structural Redundancy in Transcriptomes"
+- *Gzip Compression Rate as Proxy for Structural Redundancy in Transcriptomes*

 **About me**